gkmngrgn/dosh-core/README.md

 Because it's too dangerous!
 I don't use any remove command in my scripts indeed.
-If you really need a remove command, you can run it with `eval`.
+If you really need a remove command, you can run it with `run`.
 But remember, contributors of this project don't guarantee anything.